-African American Cosmetic Surgery in Atlanta, GA
+African American Plastic Surgery in Atlanta, GA

 Dr. Brian P. Maloney, world-renowned educator and double board-certified facial plastic and reconstructive surgeon, performs African American cosmetic surgery for the residents of Atlanta, Sandy Springs, the surrounding communities in Georgia, and patients from around the world at The Maloney Center for Facial Plastic Surgery.

 As patients from around the world seek improvements in their appearance through cosmetic surgery, it is important to understand the differences not only culturally, but also physically, of the African American patient.
 The Maloney Center is a top black Atlanta Plastic Surgery Center.

 The aging process appears to occur more slowly in African Americans than Caucasians because black skin has a much thicker supporting layer of skin which is known as the dermis.
 This skin layer contains the main supporting elements of the skin such as collagen.
 As a result, more support yields slower aging of the skin.
 Black patients typically consult with a surgeon for cosmetic surgery evaluation ten years later than patients with thinner skin.